 All and all, North Hill is a fine neighborhood that simply needs that little something extra.
 Brainstorming around how to improve North Hill is a fun conversation city hall should entertain.

 Grandview is one of Spokane’s more obscure neighborhoods.
-Located on the upslope to the West Plains, some homes capture great vistas to downtown Spokane, hence the neighborhood namesake.
-Grandview also has some meaningful assets, such as Fish Lake Trail and being about a four-minute commute to downtown.
+Located on the up-slope to the West Plains, some homes capture great vistas to downtown Spokane, hence the neighborhood namesake.
+Grandview also has some meaningful assets, such as Fish Lake Trail, Finch Arboretum, and being about a four-minute commute to downtown.
 The housing stock is mixed with some older split-level ranchers and some newer split-level ranchers.
 Thus, Grandview’s demerit is its suburban feel.
 Nevertheless, the slope it’s built upon is one of a kind.

 West Terrace is one of Spokane’s most distinct neighborhoods.
 Located at the bottom of a bluff in northwest Spokane, it’s a subdivision that specializes in split-level ranchers and tree-lined streets.
 From an urban planner’s perspective, it is quite isolated, unwalkable, and unremarkable.
-Although you won’t find too many hipsters around, West Terrace will prove a quiet, family friendly neighborhood with stability and low crime.
+Although you won’t find too many hipsters around, West Terrace will prove a quiet neighborhood with 2,000 sq ft split levels ranchers defining its character.
 The downside is you must drive to your pleasure.

 Now you know what neighborhood owns that funky water tower.
 I sure do like Shadle Park.
 It’s perhaps the most Spokanee neighborhood in Spokane.
 Another post World War II bungalow oasis, Shadle Park is workin’ it on several levels.
 It has a public pool, a public library, a big park, a big shopping center, a crazy green and yellow water tower, and a proper grid street system with some gems to be found.